Foreign relations of Finland: World War II

-In 1935, Finland publicly declared its withdrawal from the buffer state policy and officially adopted a stance of neutrality, in line with the other Nordic countries.

-Prior to the outbreak of the Second World War, Finland’s international trade was predominantly directed towards Western Europe.
-Commercial relations with the Soviet Union did not recover during the interwar years, owing to the fundamental incompatibility between Finland’s system of capitalism and private ownership and the Soviet Union’s model of a planned economy and communism.
-By the 1930s, exports to the Soviet Union accounted for less than one percent of Finland’s total foreign trade.

-When the Winter War broke out, Finland was left alone to resist the Soviet attack.
-Foreign volunteers also participated in the Winter War, and Finland received supplies from various parts of the world.
-The Finnish Army succeeded in defending the country against the numerically superior Soviet Union.
-On the Soviet side, the decision to hasten the conclusion of the conflict was influenced by the willingness of Britain and France to dispatch volunteers in support of Finland.
-In 1940, Finland and the Soviet Union signed the Moscow Peace Treaty.
-As a result of the treaty, Finland was compelled to cede Karelia, Salla, the islands of the Gulf of Finland, the Rybachy Peninsula, and the Hanko Peninsula.

-By 1940, the situation in the Baltic region had altered dramatically.
-Nazi Germany and the Soviet Union had partitioned Poland.
-The Soviet Union annexed Estonia, Latvia, and Lithuania.
-In the same year, Nazi Germany occupied Denmark and Norway.
-Finland and Sweden remained the only neutral states in the Baltic Sea region.
-The two countries considered forming a political union, but Nazi Germany and the Soviet Union obstructed these plans.
+By 1940, Finland and Sweden considered forming a political union, but Nazi Germany and the Soviet Union obstructed these plans.
 The Soviet Union had not relinquished its strategic objective of bringing Finland under its control.

-The Soviet Union continued to exert political and economic pressure on Finland.
-In June 1940, Nazi Germany occupied Paris, and the next stage was the Battle of Britain.
-Finland’s only remaining option was partnership with Germany, as no other alternatives existed in the struggle against the Soviet Union.
-Neither the Finnish state leadership nor the population were enthusiastic about this partnership, yet no viable alternatives were available.
+Finland's only remaining option was partnership with Germany.
 Germany, for its part, was interested in cooperation with Finland due to the presence of nickel deposits in Lapland, a raw material of vital importance for the production of defence equipment.

 Later, during the Continuation War, Finland declared "co-belligerency" with Nazi Germany, and allowed Northern Finland to be used as a German attack base.
 For 872 days, the German army, aided indirectly by Finnish forces, besieged Leningrad, the Soviet Union's second-largest city.
 The peace settlement in 1944 with the Soviet Union led to the Lapland War in 1945, where Finland fought Germans in northern Finland.